Pool Master Plan

 The redevelopment plans recognize the potential for a greatly expanded usage season for the park itself.
 The addition of a new day use area outside of the pool fence will allow for shoulder season use of the splashpad without the need for extensive lifeguard staffing.
 Patron access is granted via the main pool entry with a dedicated gate setup.
 This also allows for use of the concession serving window even during non-pool season.
 During the summer pool season, the fencing/gates can be flipped to allow for pool deck access and a fully controlled aquatic environment.
 The day use area also includes a mini-golf course, rentable shelters, yard game area, and small restroom/mechanical hut.
 A new vehicular drop off zone and dedicated ADA parking stalls replace the existing small parking lot and provide drastically improved pedestrian access from all directions.

 Parkitecture + Planning has provided the City with some preliminary cost estimations.
 These cost estimations are based on the most recent versions of the site plan and floor plan shown at the top of this page.
-Because more detailed decisions must be made on the specifics of the project during the design process and because more accurate costs won’t be known until the bidding process, a range of $4,355,000 – $5,265,000 is the current estimated cost range.
+Because more detailed decisions must be made on the specifics of the project during the design process and because more accurate costs won’t be known until the bidding process, an $6,000,000 is the estimated cost.